 Not much can top a crown roast of lamb for making a dramatic presentation at holiday meals.
 To perfectly cook this eye-catching (and pricy) piece of meat, we turn back to our old friend the reverse sear: Bring the lamb almost up to temperature in a low oven, then raise the heat for nice browning all over.
 Resist the urge to cook the aromatic, dried fruit– and nut-infused stuffing inside the crown—both the meat and the couscous will be better off if you prepare them separately and spoon in the stuffing just before serving.

 A rack of lamb is a more basic, less fussy cut that's good for celebratory occasions any time of year.
-It's still on the expensive side, so you'll want to be sure to prepare it well.
-To get it beautifully medium-rare from edge to edge, cook the lamb sous vide first—you can use a beer cooler if you don't have an immersion circulator—then sear it over very high heat in a pan or on the grill.
+It's still on the expensive side, so you'll want to be sure to prepare it well, and if you have a sous vide set up, then it's as easy as seasoning the rack and sealing it in a bag.
+You don't need a sous vide device to get the rack beautifully medium-rare from edge to edge—you can use a beer cooler if you don't have an immersion circulator—but whichever way you choose to go, when the rack is fully cooked, you'll sear it over very high heat in a pan or on the grill.

 Tender Braised Lamb Shanks With Bitter Herb Salad